kr-nn/nix/readme.md

 Using this code we can run `hmpr developmode` and the profile switcher will activate the developmode profile

 # TODO
+- [ ] Nix function that copies files from nix store instead of links to them
 - [ ] Faster Bitwarden interface
 - [ ] Switch from specialisations to different builds, specialisations should activate specific things (specialisations are too slow to build)
 - [ ] Change gitauth to support ssh